Wilfred/difftastic/README.md

 ## Non-goals

-Patch files.
-If you want to create a patch that you can later apply, use `diff`.
-Difftastic ignores whitespace, so its output is lossy.
-(AST patching is also a hard problem.)
+Patching.
+Difftastic output is intended for human consumption, and it does not generate patches that you can apply later.
+Use `diff` if you need a patch.

+Merging.
+AST merging is a hard problem that difftastic does not address.

 ## License